ArnauP/arnau-04-21-22/README.md

 # Search bar webapp

 This web application consists in a search bar that looks for items in a MongoDB database.
+Visit [the website](http://34.238.147.70) to see the project deployed.

 ## Installation